MarkUgarov/BBXYamlJava/README.md

 ## Step 2: How to use.

-For practical examples: See JUnit-Tests in this package and have a look at the pdf in directory "documentation"..
+For practical examples: See JUnit-Tests in this package and have a look at the pdf file in the directory named documentation.

 You will need to import import yamlparse.BBXYamlJava first, then make an instance out of this class.